djsavage2/PersonalSite/README.md

 ## Dakota Savage Personal Site

-This repo holds Dakota Savage's (my) personal website.
+This repo holds my personal website.

-The live website can be found at TBA.
+The live website can be found at https://djsavage2.github.io/PersonalSite/.

 ## Getting Started